allenai/bi-att-flow/README.md

 # Bi-directional Attention Flow for Machine Comprehension

-- This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).
+- This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper].
 - The CodaLab worksheet for the [SQuAD Leaderboard][squad] submission is available [here][worksheet].
 - Please contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]) for questions and suggestions.